 (Updated July 2023) “Can I bring a disposable razor in my carry on?” is one of the questions I am often asked by readers.
 It’s a valid question, disposable razors have blades, right?
 And sharp objects on planes are generally frowned upon.
 The reality is that it depends on the kind of razor you want to pack.

 The Transportation Security Administration (TSA) has rules about what you can take on a plane.
 You will always want to double-check their website if you have any doubts at all.

 Of course, different types of razors, as well as other similar items, exist, and different rules also exist for each.
-It depends on the type of razor, whether it has an exposed or removable blade, and I am sure other factors that I have not thought of.
+It depends on the type of razor, whether it has exposed or removable blades, and I am sure other factors that I have not thought of.
 Since these rules are pretty important, let’s go straight to the source, aka: what does the TSA say?

 TSA Rules for Disposable Razors

 Rather than rewrite the rules for you, here is a screenshot of the TSA page.
 Note that the screenshot clearly states that “the final decision rests with the TSA officer”.
 So while you may read this and think your razor is fine, the TSA agent you encounter may think differently, and it’s their call.

 Can I bring a disposable razor in my carry on?

 With that, according to the TSA website, disposable razors are allowed on planes.
 And, you can also take the type where the head of the disposable razor has replaceable cartridges that you switch out.
 The recommendation is that, in either case, make sure to sheath/wrap the blade or disposable cartridge razors in a way that no one is hurt when reaching for something in the bag – you or the airport security agent!